 Provision of Clearing Reports upon Commodity Market Clearing

-After the Clearing Session, the Clearing House provides the following reports to the Clearing Participants: Report MS28T and Report GS18F, the formats whereof shall be governed by the EDI Agreement with Moscow Exchange.
+After the Clearing Session, the Clearing House provides the following reports to the Clearing Participants: Report MS28T and Report GS18F.
 Reports in electronic format shall be provided on the day when the transaction was settled if the Clearing Participant has the required software and cryptographic tools.
-If issuance of a transaction report in electronic format is impossible, the Clearing House is entitled to complete the transaction by providing a report in hard copy in the terms and manner provided for by this clause of the Clearing Rules.
+If issuance of a transaction report in electronic format is impossible, the Clearing House is entitled to complete the transaction by providing a report in hard copy in the format similar to an electronic format report, in the manner and within the time limits provided for by these Clearing Rules.

 A hard copy report related to a clearing transaction shall be provided to the Clearing Participant on the next Operational Day: from 9.30 am to 5.00 pm.
 When issuing a hard copy report to a Clearing Participant, it shall be allowed to use a facsimile signature of a Clearing House’s authorized officer.